 More than just a national park, Glacier Bay is a UNESCO World Heritage Site and an internationally protected World Biosphere Reserve, such is its significance.
 It’s the largest study in the world of large-scale glacial retreat, with multiple scientific projects in progress observing the tidewater glaciers and rare ecosystems.
 The park, the center of which is an ice-strewn, 65-mile-long fjord, is also of great spiritual significance to the Tlingit, who have lived here for generations.

 Currently, there are an estimated 1,045 glaciers in the park, covering 27 percent of the land surface.
 Some 50 of these are named, and seven of them are the towering, blue-white walls of ice that calve regularly into the bay, with a rumbling, splitting, cracking sound.
 Seeing this from the water is mesmerizing and the scale is incredible; the Margerie Glacier, for example, towers 250 feet tall and a mile wide.

-The park is rich in wildlife.
+The park offers plenty of opportunities to see some of the most popular animals in Alaska.
 You may spot sea otters floating on their backs, feeding, grooming, or even sleeping.
 Humpback whales and porpoises come to the nutrient-rich waters to feed, while you could also see brown and black bears, wolves, mountain goats, and moose on the shore.